 If someone is claiming that you committed a sex crime against them and you believe that person agreed or consented to the sex act that you are being accused of performing, then that could be considered a consent defense to the alleged crime.
-Our California criminal defense lawyers are providing an overview below.

 A lot of times, especially with dating apps, people get together.
 Sometimes they have too much alcohol and they end up getting together sexually.
 And, usually, the woman wakes up in the morning and decides that something wrong happened.